Arizona Oversize and Overweight Permits

 Super Load Information for Arizona

 Arizona state DOT will classify your shipment as a super load if you are in excess of any of the following:

-If a shipment exceeds any of the following it is classified as a superload and will require a class C permit.
+If a shipment exceeds any of the following, it is classified as a superload and will require a class C permit.
 Class C permits are “super load permits”.
-If any shipment is in excess of 120 feet in length or 14 feet in width or 16 feet in height or 250,000 pounds in weight it is classified as a super load.
+If any shipment is in excess of:

 Applications for class C permits should ideally be submitted via the ADOT ePRO System.
-They do have other options but we strongly suggest you use the method they prefer.
-While it’s not a 100% guarantee you can usually get a Class C permit in 48 hours (excluding evenings, weekends and state holidays).
-Once it is approved you will see pending/approved/refused when you log in.
-The fee is $30 for class C shipments that are no greater than 18 feet in height and/or width and 80,000 pounds.
+They have other options, but we strongly suggest you use the method they prefer.
+While it’s not a 100% guarantee, you can usually get a Class C permit in 48 hours (excluding evenings, weekends, and state holidays).
+Once approved, you will see pending/approved/refused when you log in.
+The fee is $30 for class C shipments no greater than 18 feet in height and/or width and 80,000 pounds.
 Shipments that are over 80,000 pounds are $90.
-Shipments that are over 18 feet in height and width, but not over 80,000 pounds, are $40.
-For shipments that are greater than 18 feet in height and width and/or 80,000 pounds are $100.
-Typical class C permits are only valid for 4 working days unless otherwise specified.
-In order to obtain a class C permit extension beyond the 4 day working allowance you must either have inclement weather issues or equipment breakdown issues.
+Shipments over 18 feet in height and width but not over 80,000 pounds are $40.
+For shipments greater than 18 feet in height and width and/or 80,000 pounds is $100.
+Typical class C permits are only valid for 4 days unless otherwise specified.
+To obtain a class C permit extension beyond the 4-day working allowance, you must either have inclement weather or equipment breakdown issues.